Stock market today: Wall Street rises after first of this week's tests as wholesale inflation slows

 Home Depot on Tuesday delivered stronger profit for the spring quarter than analysts expected, but it also said high interest rates and uncertainty about the economy are keeping some customers from spending on home improvement projects.

 The retail giant lowered its full-year forecasts for an important measure of sales and for profit, even though it topped expectations for the second quarter.
-Its stock was flat after earlier flipping between modest gains and losses.
+Its stock rose 1.8% after earlier flipping between modest gains and losses.

 In stock markets abroad, indexes were modestly higher across much of Europe and Asia.
 Japan’s Nikkei 225 was an outlier and jumped 3.4%.